 Gardeners in Britain have been growing plants in troughs since the early 1900s.
 As farmsteads were being abandoned for the city, farmers left behind beautiful hand-hewn stone livestock troughs.
 Gardeners were quick to realize that these troughs provided an ideal environment for growing alpine plants and succulents.
 Thus were the first container gardens born!

-Today, authentic stone troughs are very difficult to find, and command prices of hundreds if not thousands of dollars.
+Today, authentic stone troughs are difficult to find, and command prices of hundreds if not thousands of dollars.
 Ever resourceful gardeners have come up with a practical alternative: troughs, dishes and other small containers made from a mix of peat moss, perlite, Portland cement and reinforcing fibers.
 These materials are blended into a paste-like consistency which is then formed into a dish or trough and allowed to cure.
 The finished product, which goes by the name of "hypertufa," is much lighter than concrete or stone, yet has the same rustic character.

 Hypertufa pots, planted with hardy perennials can be left outdoors year-round.

-The planting medium in these containers should be well drained and not overly rich.
-For most succulents, add about 25% builder's sand to a good soilless mix.
+The planting medium in these containers should be well-drained and not overly rich.
+For most succulents, add about 25 percent builder's sand to ordinary potting soil.
 There's no need for fertilizer.

 Now for the plants!
 Unless you garden in zone 8 or 9, you'll want to choose either sempervivums (also known commonly as hen and chicks) or sedums.
 Both are usually hardy to zone 4 or 5.
 There are hundreds of different sempervivums to choose from.
 A great thing about these plants is that they create miniature versions of themselves every year (these are the "chicks").
 That's a good thing, because sempervivums hybridize with abandon and it's almost impossible to get them to come true from seed.
 This makes it difficult to keep the named varieties straight, but it also means that there's incredible variety in colors and forms.